Bliksempie/fractured-world/chronicles/013-05-asia-and-surrounds.md

 ### 2020 – Fall of the Red Lantern Network

 A media blackout across mainland China during the first fungal wave cut millions off from public knowledge.
 When transmissions resumed, major cities were already overrun.
-The silence was later called "“"The Eight-Day Eclipse."
+The silence was later called """The Eight-Day Eclipse."

 ### 2021 – Himalayan Barrier Collapse